2017–2018 Honduran protests

-The 2017–18 Honduran protests were occurring throughout the country since the 2017 general election.
+The 2017–18 Honduran protests were occurring throughout the country during the 2017 general election.

 Background

 President Juan Orlando Hernandez was accused of his 2013 presidential campaign receiving illicit funds out of the Honduran Social Security Institute in 2015.
 Later on in 2017, allegations of fraud damaged his re-election, and aggression soon followed.
 The consequences of the post-election dispute between the law enforcement and the protesters includes 23 deaths and 1,351 arrests.

 On 30 November, with approximately 94% of the votes counted, Juan Orlando Hernández's lead had climbed to 42.92% compared to 41.42% for Nasralla.
 On 1 December, the TSE announced that they would give no further results until the TSE had been able to review all of the 1,031 tally sheets which had not been properly filled out by the political parties.
 The 1,031 tally sheets represent 5.69% of the total vote.
 Later that same day, as the TSE was still trying to convoke 60 representatives and four supervisors for both Nasralla and Hernández for the final vote count, Hernández's cabinet announced a ten-day curfew from 6pm to 6am to try to calm the violence associated with the protests.

 As the government's plan to reshape and modify the nation's healthcare and the schooling infrastructure, which both have a large number of government workers, the rage and frustration began to rise as a response.
 On 2 December, the Honduran National Roundtable for Human Rights issued a press release, in which it declared that the government actions were state terrorism against civilians, it warned that the declaration of a state of exception was in order to create repression to ensure electoral fraud labeling it as illegal after reading several articles of the Honduran constitution.
 As the protests spread wider, the people's want for President Hernandez's resignation increased which led to excessive uses of force and police conflict when a new penal code was published in early May.